 1/2 cup fresh grated or sliced Mozzarella cheese

 Preheat the oven to 375 degrees.
-Brush a 9x13 inch glass baking dish with butter or oil to coat.
-Layer the bottom of the dish with a single layer of blanched lasagna noodles, then a layer of bechamel sauce, then a layer of bolognese sauce (add a bit of the cheeses in between but save most of it).
+Brush a 9x13 inch glass baking dish with butter to coat.
+Layer the bottom of the dish with a single layer of blanched lasagna noodles, then a layer of bechamel sauce, then a layer of bolognese sauce.
 Continue this order until you have about 4 layers, ending with the bechamel and bolognese on top.
-End with the remaining cheeses on top.
-Bake in the oven for 45 minutes until golden brown and bubbling.
+End with the cheeses on top.
+Cover loosely (tented) with aluminum foil and set on a cookie sheet in case it bubbles over.
+Bake in the oven for 30 minutes until golden brown and bubbling, then remove foil and bake another 15 minutes (I like to turn mine to broil for the last 3-5 minutes - watch carefully!)
 Remove from the oven and let sit for 20 minutes before serving.